JamesWoolfenden/learn-terraform/docs/install.md

 You'll need to update your path to pick up the exe on Windows.

-There's still no offical package manager support <https://github.com/hashicorp/terraform/issues/17794>, it's just the binaries.
+There's still no offical package manager support on linux <https://github.com/hashicorp/terraform/issues/17794>, so it's just the binaries.

 Terraform is now installed, the next step is to try running it, to do any useful work this would be against and using a cloud provider, and that requires Authentication.